 Textile waste is an increasing problem worldwide.
 According to the Recycling Council, more than 85% of all unwanted clothing ends up in landfills instead of being donated.

 Textiles take up valuable space in our landfills and even release greenhouse gases that contribute to climate change as they biodegrade.
 More research is needed to understand what kind of textiles consumers put into the garbage, the condition of these garments, their fibre content, and the kinds of recycling they require.

 To conduct this necessary research on textile waste diversion, Fashion Takes Action’s Kelly Drennan approached Prof. SabineWeber from Seneca’s School of Fashion.
 With funding from Seneca’s Applied Research Fund, they collaborated with AET Group, a specialist in waste audits, to collect the textile waste from 9 municipalities across Ontario.

 Just before the holidays, 18 students from Seneca’s School of Fashion spent two days under the direction of Prof. Weber analyzing 600 kg of textile waste; weighing, sorting, and grading textiles are thrown in the garbage.
-Though it was a stinky and dirty job, since most material came right from the garbage bin and was contaminated from other waste, the students worked tirelessly, and the results were surprising.
+Though it was a stinky and dirty job since most materials came right from the garbage bin and was contaminated from other waste, the students worked tirelessly, and the results were surprising.